6 dead, 30 wounded in shooting at Chicago-area July 4 parade - NewsBreak

 Lake County Major Crime Task Force spokesman Christopher Covelli said at a news conference “several of the deceased victims” died at the scene and one was taken to a hospital and died there.
 Police have not released details about the victims or wounded.

+Roberto Velasco, Mexico’s director for North American affairs, said on Twitter Monday that one Mexican national was killed in Highland Park and added that two other Mexicans were wounded.

-NorthShore University Health Center received 26 patients after the attack.
-All but one had gunshot wounds, said Dr. Brigham Temple, medical director of emergency preparedness.
+Dr. Brigham Temple, medical director of emergency preparedness for NorthShore University Health Center, said the Highland Park hospital received 26 patients after the attack and all but one had gunshot wounds.
 Their ages ranged from 8 to 85, and Temple estimated that four or five patients were children.

 The shooter opened fire around 10:15 a.m., when the parade was about three-quarters through, authorities said.